Why Install A Bypass Isolation Transformer In A UPS System?

 - Keep the load from generating harmful harmonics

 - Keep harmonics on the distribution bus from continuing downstream to sensitive loads

-For example, when a generator is installed, it is common to use four pole changeover switchgear or contactors when transferring from mains to generator.
-This results in the traditional neutral-earth reference being lost during transition, which can cause phase voltages to rise and damage sensitive single phase loads.
+For example, when a generator is installed, it is common to use four pole changeover switchgear or contactors when transferring from mains to the generator.
+This results in the traditional neutral-earth reference being lost during transition, which can cause phase voltages to rise and damage sensitive single-phase loads.